kilroy-code/flexstore/docs/risks.md

 While the content itself is secure, the existence of activity is open to anyone who has the data:
 - Activity is signed, indicating the pseudonymous tag of the user that took the action, and the time they did so.
-- Each group of keys enumerates the psuudonymous tags that are the constituent members of that group.
+- Each group of keys enumerates the tags that are the constituent members of that group.

 An app may choose to allow humans to create multiple identities for different groups, or even multiple identities within a group.
 It is possible to securely demonstrate online that to a human that you are are the person identified by two or more such identities.
-However, this leaves a public trail of activity that can analyzed.
+However, this leaves a public trail of activity that can analyzed to infer a relationship between tags and to the timing of (online or offline) activity.

 This software allows the encrypted content and its analyzable metadata to be shared in three ways:
-1. Through public relay servers, where the metadata and the fact of the tags' existence is open to anyeone.
+1. Through public relay servers, where the metadata and the fact of the tags' existence is open to anyone.
 2. Directly from peer to peer, over the Internet.
 If activity is only shared in this way or the next, the signature and analyzable metadata is simply not available to others.
-Realtime synchronous communication requires both peers to be online at the same time, but activity can be recorded separately and then relayed to each other over a brief connection.
+Realtime synchronous communication requires both peers to be online at the same time, but activity can be recorded separately and then later relayed to each other over a brief connection.
 However, the peers must be introduced to each other through a server, and so the time and IP addresses of the connection is knowable, but nothing about the exchange itself.
 3. Directly from peer to peer on a local network (e.g., a local wifi or hotspot).
 Here even the time and IP address of the exchange is known only on the local network.

 ## Shutdown